 I love to photograph candid, unscripted moments at weddings.
 However, I absolutely photograph traditional, formal family photographs at each wedding I attend.
-I know you and your family are going to want these photos, and that they provide an important historical record for future generations.
-My goal with family formals is to have them pre-planned, to work efficiently, and to have them complete in, typically, 25-30 minutes.
-Here are some tips to help make that happen.
+I know you and your family are going to want these photos.
+They provide an important historical record for future generations.
+As a result, my goal with family formals is to have them pre-planned, to work efficiently, and to have them complete in, typically, 25-30 minutes.
+Thus, here are some tips to help make that happen.

-Consider an Unplugged Family Session.
 If the wedding day timeline is super tight, I recommend couples consider an unplugged family photo session.
 It is common for family members to take photos over my shoulder or to want to step in and take some shots between my shots.
 I don’t mind this and totally understand why they want these photos on their personal cameras or phones.
-However, if we only have a few minutes, then having an unplugged session will allow me to work a little faster because I will have everyone’s undivided attention (it will be easier and faster to get all eyeballs pointed in the same direction) and we won’t have to stop for multiple photographers.
+However, if we only have a few minutes, then having an unplugged session makes things go faster because I will have everyone’s undivided attention.
+As a result, it will be easier and faster to get all eyeballs pointed in the same direction, and we won’t have to stop for multiple photographers.

 * * *